sayerhs/cpl/docs/source/user/installation.rst

 Installing Caelus Python Library (CPL)
 ======================================

-CPL is a python package for use with `OpenFOAM <https://openfoam.com>`_ or `Caelus CML <http://www.caelus-cml.com>`_ simulation suite.
-Therefore, it is assumed that users have a properly functioning OpenFOAM or CML installation on their system.
+CPL is a python package for use with `OpenFOAM <https://openfoam.com>`_ or `Caelus CML <https://www.appliedccm.com/caelus/>`_.
+Therefore, it is assumed that users have a properly functioning OpenFOAM installation on their system.
 In addition to OpenFoAM/Caelus CML and python, it also requires several scientific python libraries:

    - `NumPy <http://www.numpy.org>`_ -- Arrays, linear algebra
    - `Pandas <http://pandas.pydata.org>`_ -- Data Analysis library
    - `Matplotlib <https://matplotlib.org>`_ -- Plotting package

-The quickey way to install CPL is to install through `Anaconda Python Distribution <http://docs.continuum.io/anaconda/index>`_.
+The quickest way to install CPL is to install through `Anaconda Python Distribution <http://docs.continuum.io/anaconda/index>`_.
 This distribution provides a comprehensive set of python packages necessary to get up and running with CPL.
 Once installed, please proceed to :ref:`check_install` to learn how to